primiano/perfetto-docs/docs/analysis/trace-processor.md

 WHERE slice.name = 'measure'
 ```

-Similarily, to obtain the `upid`s of any process which has a `mem.swap` counter
+Similarly, to obtain the `upid`s of any process which has a `mem.swap` counter
 greater than 1000

 ```sql